Pivot language: Examples

 English, French, Russian, and Arabic are often used as pivot languages.
 Interlingua has been used as a pivot language in international conferences and has been proposed as a pivot language for the European Union.
 Esperanto was proposed as a pivot language in the Distributed Language Translation project and has been used in this way in the Majstro Tradukvortaro at the Esperanto website Majstro.com.
 The Universal Networking Language is an artificial language specifically designed for use as a pivot language.

 In computing

 Pivot coding is also a common method of translating data for computer systems.
-For example, the internet protocol, XML and high level languages are pivot codings of computer data which are then often rendered into internal binary formats for particular computer systems.
+For example, the Internet Protocol, XML and high level languages are pivot codings of computer data which are then often rendered into internal binary formats for particular computer systems.

 Unicode was designed to be usable as a pivot coding between various major existing character encodings, though its widespread adoption as a coding in its own right has made this usage unimportant.

-In machine translation

-Current statistical machine translation (SMT) systems use parallel corpora for source (s) and target (t) languages to achieve their good results, but good parallel corpora are not available for all languages.
-A pivot language (p) enables the bridge between two languages, to which existing parallel corpora are entirely or partially not yet at hand.

-Pivot translation can be problematic because of the potential lack of fidelity of the information forwarded in the use of different corpora.
-From the use of two bilingual corpora (s-p & p-t) to set up the s-t bridge, linguistic data are inevitably lost.
-Rule-based machine translation (RBMT) helps the system rescue this information, so that the system does not rely entirely on statistics but also on structural linguistic information.

-Three basic techniques are used to employ pivot language in machine translation: (1) triangulation, which focuses on phrase paralleling between source and pivot (s-p) and between pivot and target (p-t); (2) transfer, which translates the whole sentence of the source language to a pivot language and then to the target language; and (3) synthesis, which builds a corpus of its own for system training.

-The triangulation method (also called phrase table multiplication) calculates the probability of both translation correspondences and lexical weight in s-p and p-t, to try to induce a new s-t phrase table.
-The transfer method (also called sentence translation strategy) simply carries a straightforward translation of s into p and then another translation of p into t without using probabilistic tests (as in triangulation).
-The synthetic method uses an existing corpus of s and tries to build an own synthetic corpus out of it that is used by the system to train itself.
-Then a bilingual s-p corpus is synthesized to enable a p-t translation.

-A direct comparison between triangulation and transfer methods for SMT systems has shown that triangulation achieves much better results than transfer.